Ayfri/Kore/README.md

 You can use the [Kore Template](https://github.com/Kore-Minecraft/Kore-Template) to start a new project with Kore.

-Or install the library by hand with Gradle.
+Or install one or more Kore modules by hand with Gradle.
+If you're starting a new datapack project, begin with the core `kore` module.

 With Kotlin DSL: